Sustainable energy for food

 Overall term: 2013 to 2019

-Our objective is to boost energy efficiency and the use of renewable energies have increased in agricultural value chains, leading to a rise in productivity and a fall in greenhouse gas emissions.
+Our objective is to boost energy efficiency and the use of renewable energies in agricultural value chains with a view to increasing productivity and reducing greenhouse gas emissions.

-The project is responsible for the German contribution to the international initiative, Powering Agriculture – An Energy Grand Challenge for Development (PAEGC).
-This is a collective undertaking by the German Federal Ministry for Economic Cooperation and Development (BMZ), the United States Agency for International Development (USAID), the Swedish development cooperation agency (Sida) the US Government’s development finance institution OPIC (Overseas Private Investment Corporation) and the US company Duke Energy.
-The initiative aims to develop and disseminate economically viable innovative approaches to foster the use of climate-friendly energy technologies in agriculture in developing countries and emerging economies.
-It disburses direct grants to companies, universities and non-state organisations, by means of international competitive tenders.
-It is currently supporting 24 projects.
+The project implements the German contribution to the international initiative Powering Agriculture – An Energy Grand Challenge for Development (PAEGC).
+PAEGC is a joint initiative of the Federal Ministry for Economic Cooperation and Development (BMZ), the United States Agency for International Development (USAID), the Swedish development agency Sida, the US Government’s development finance institution Overseas Private Investment Corporation (OPIC) and the US energy company Duke Energy.
+The aim of the initiative is to promote the development and dissemination of innovative, marketable approaches to the use of climate-friendly energy technologies in agriculture in developing countries and emerging economies.
+International competitions are run to select companies, universities and non-governmental organisations to receive direct grants.
+PAEGC is currently funding 24 projects.